CoderDebjeet/DSA/README.md

 # DSA
-The repository consists of Data Structure and Algorithms  questions
+The repository consists of Data Structure and Algorithms  questions & solution in JAVA